 We review applications for the authorisation to sell and use plant protection products and biocidal products.

 We supervise importers and manufacturers of chemical products, pesticides and articles, and we carry out inspections.
 We also provide guidance regarding enforcement and inspections to municipalities and county administrative boards.

-Our Director-General as of 1 September 2010 is Nina Cromnier.
+Acting Director-General as of 1 June 2019 is Agneta Westerberg.
 We have a staff of 290.

 Our instruction is a regulation issued by the government, which sets out our overall responsibilities and how we will organise our work.

 Letter of appropriation

 At the end of each year, the Swedish government will issue directions to the Swedish Chemicals Agency for the coming year.
 It concerns business goals, assignments, funding and how reporting to the government is going to be.